woakes070048/crm-2/README.md

 # StarStation (Codename: "CRM")
 Welcome to StarStation; a new CRM that focuses on efficiency, modern technologies, and awesome design to let you manage your business more effectively.
 Assistance is more than welcome and appreciated.
 Let's build something awesome :-)

 I started building this application after disappointment with the apps currently on the market.
-The biggest apps out there are big, bloated, have a huge learning curve, and downright disgusting UIs that made me sick to my stomach.
-Some are web based, but others require downlading companion apps and installing various programs to run.
+The biggest apps out there are big, bloated, have a huge learning curve with downright disgusting interfaces that made me sick to my stomach.
+Some are web-based, but others require downlading companion apps and installing various companion programs to run.
 Other apps do one or two items related to a CRM but leave out the crucial pieces or hide them behind a paywall.

 My idea with this app is to build a brand-new CRM that looks great and has all the functionality you would need to run a business, ideally for an IT business such as technical support or a project-based business such as web design or development.
 The goal is that it can eventually evolve into an app that suits many tastes but remains simple in nature.